Margibi County

 Margibi is a county on the north to central coast of Liberia.
 One of 15 counties that constitute the first-level of administrative division in the nation, it has five districts.
 Kakata serves as the capital with the area of the county measuring 1010 mi2.
-As of the 2008 Census, it had a population of 199,689, making it the sixth most populous county in Liberia.
+As of the 2022 Census, it had a population of 304,946, making it the fifth most populous county in Liberia.

 Margibi's County Superintendent is John Zubah Buway.
 The county is bordered by Montserrado County to the west, Grand Bassa County to the east, and Bong County on the north.
 The southern part of Margibi lies on the Atlantic Ocean.

 Geography

-Margibi County has a National proposed reserve in Margibi Mangrove, occupy an area of 23818 ha.
+Margibi County has a National proposed reserve in Margibi Mangrove, occupying an area of 23818 ha.
 The county has coastal plains that raises to a height of 30 m above the sea-level inward to a distance of 25 km.
-These plains receive a very high rainfall ranging from 4450 mm to 4500 mm per year and receive longer sunshine with a humidity of 85 to 95 per cent.
+These plains receive a very high rainfall ranging from 4450 mm to 4500 mm per year and receive longer sunshine with a humidity of 85 to 95 percent.
 It is swampy along rivers and creeks, while there are patches of Savannah woodland.
 Rice and cassava interplanted with Sugarcane are the major crops grown in the region.
 The northern or the upper part of the highland has tropical forest which is usually 30 m above the mean sea level.
 The regions receive a bimodal rainfall with a gap of two weeks in between.
-Cocoa, coffee, rubber, citrus oil and palm are the most common crops in the region.
+Cocoa, coffee, rubber, citrus oil, and palm are the most common crops in the region.